 You may be very content with a very small successful niche company that you don’t want to grow.
 You are probably doing really well already in what you want to achieve.
 There are many businesses like this, partners who have been running a restaurant or a small factory or a dry cleaning shop for 20-30 years.
 This is a success to admire, there are not many businesses around in the tech industries that have been able to achieve 20 years, and where the owners are successful and happy.
 These people don’t need this article, and with respect, it isn’t meant for them.

 But if you are building your business with the intention of one day selling it, then decisions you make now will decide how successful that sale will be.
 The sale price you get will depend on the criteria of the buyer, not on how you view your business.
 You need to know what those elements are and start building them into your business now.

 There are certain minimum requirements that a buyer must gain from buying your business before s/he considers the cream in your offering.
-These include:

 - Competitive edge

 - Customer base